 I share more details on the difference between urgent care and emergency care and how it ties in with your healthcare policy or out-of-pocket costs in this video so give it a watch!

 Have any specific questions about where you should go for your health concerns?
 Not sure how to pay less out-of-pocket for your medical expenses?
-Schedule a free chat with me to discuss your health insurance needs.
+Schedule a chat with me to discuss your health insurance needs.